-New Jersey homeowners and renters who had property damage or loss caused by remnants of Hurricane Ida in September have until Wednesday, January 5th to apply for federal disaster assistance.
-If you live in Bergen, Essex, Gloucester, Hudson, Hunterdon, Mercer, Middlesex, Morris, Passaic, Somerset, Union, or Warren counties, you can register for disaster assistance.
-Federal disaster assistance for individuals and families can include money for rental assistance, essential home repairs, personal property losses, and other serious disaster-related needs not covered by insurance.
-You should have the following information available when you are ready to register:
+New Jersey homeowners and renters who had property damage or loss caused by Remnants of Hurricane Ida in September had until Wednesday, January 5th to apply for federal disaster assistance.
+Residents in eligible counties include: Bergen, Essex, Gloucester, Hudson, Hunterdon, Mercer, Middlesex, Morris, Passaic, Somerset, Union, or Warren counties.
+Federal disaster assistance for individuals and families can include money for rental assistance, essential home repairs, personal property losses, and other serious disaster-related needs.

 Division of Consumer Affairs